 Frequently asked questions

-How do I prevent staff from checking off tasks without actually doing them?
+How do I stop staff from fake check-offs without doing the work?

 The HACCP standards shown in this application are for informational purposes only.
 KitchenNmbrs does not guarantee that displayed values are current or complete.
 Always consult the FSA or your local authority for the latest regulations.